very-cool-name/blog-from-scratch/part_i.md

 }
 ```

 And that's finally it with all versions of `get`.
-Now we have a `Variant`, that we can construct and access it's value.
-Now the time to think about end of `Varaint`'s lifecycle.
+Now we have a `Variant` that we can construct and access its value.
+Now is the time to think about end of `Variant`'s lifecycle.

 How should `Variant` be destructed?

 ## Destruction
 Placement new can't be cleaned up with simple `delete` call.
-Code must explictly call appropiate destructor.
+Code must explicitly call appropriate destructor.

 ```cpp
 std::array<std::byte, sizeof(T)> storage; // allocate storage